Detectability of Gravitational-Wave Memory with LISA: A Bayesian Approach: Memory effect and parameter estimation

 Table~\ref{tab:UncertaintyOnAmplitude} shows numerical values of $\SNRmem$ needed to reach a given precision on the amplitude's measurement.
 We use this criterion with a population model, as we will see in Section~\ref{sec:Catalogs}.
 In that case, we can estimate how precisely we can test GR and constrain alternative models predicting a change of amplitude for the memory effect.

 Pushing this analysis further using a geometrical, model-agnostic template for the memory effect will enable capturing beyond-GR features in the signal.
 Hence, one could allow for modifications of amplitude and the time scale of memory growth parameters around the merger, for example.
 Indeed, these two parameters further define the shape of the memory strain and can serve both as a test and as a trigger for possible beyond GR theories.
-This is an agnostic approach to test GR.
+This is an agnostic approach to test GR in the framework of LISA.
+It can be completed considering other detectors such as Einstein Telescope \cite{Goncharov_Donnay_Harms_2024}.
 More information on the effect of beyond-GR theories on the memory effect can be found, for example, in~\cite{Garfinkle_Hollands_2017, Hollands_2017, Heisenberg_2023, Heisenberg_2025}.
 We also aims to use a more complete model for memory, not reduced to its component in the $(2,0)$ mode.
 This is left aside for future work.